Summary

 Scandals

 - On April 10, 2023, a complaint against Republican Rep. Bryan Slaton was made public, alleging that Slaton had an "inappropriate relationship" with an intern.
-The Texas House General Investigating Committee investigated the alleged incident, and found that Slaton had provided alcohol to a 19-year old legislative aide before the two had sexual relations at Slaton's apartment in Austin.[17]
+The Texas House General Investigating Committee found that Slaton gave alcohol to a 19-year-old aide before the two had sexual relations at his Austin apartment.[10]
 The committee, composed of three Republicans and two Democrats, unanimously recommended Slaton's expulsion from the House.
-Slaton resigned from the House on May 8, 2023, but unless expelled he would have been entitled to his salary and per diem under Texas law until a successor was elected.
-On May 9, 2023, the House expelled Slaton by a vote of 147–0.[18]
+Slaton resigned on May 8, 2023, but would have continued receiving his salary and per diem under Texas law unless he was expelled.
+On May 9, 2023, the House expelled Slaton by a vote of 147–0.[11]

 See also